strongjz/aws-container-devsecops/content/pipeline/exercise.md

 The AWS Resources for pipeline, etc are build using Terraform.

-1. Create the State bucket
+1. Create the Terraform state bucket
-2. Init Terraform
+2. Initialize Terraform
 3. Plan Terraform
 4. Apply terraform